2016 Toronto Blue Jays season: September–October

-In desperate need of wins, the Blue Jays began a west-coast road trip against the Los Angeles Angels of Anaheim.
+In desperate need of wins, the Blue Jays began a west-coast road trip against the Los Angeles Angels.
 Josh Donaldson returned to the lineup and led the Jays to a 7–2 victory, with J. A. Happ picking up his 19th win of the season.
 R. A. Dickey, making possibly his final start as a Blue Jay, held the Angels scoreless over his five innings in Toronto's 5–0 win.
 The Angels would hold the Blue Jays to a single run in the third game, winning 6–1 and dropping the Jays to three games back of the division-leading Red Sox.
 Los Angeles would split the series, taking the fourth and final game 4–0.
 With the loss, Toronto fell four games back to Boston in the AL East.
 To close their road play on the west coast, the Blue Jays played a crucial series against the Seattle Mariners.
 Entering play, Toronto held the second wild-card spot, while the Mariners were two games back.
 With thousands of western Canadians making the trip to Seattle given Seattle's proximity to the Canadian border, Marco Estrada led the Jays to a 3–2 win in the first game.
 J. A. Happ became the sixth 20-game winner in Blue Jays franchise history in the second game of the series, winning 10–2.
 Russell Martin and Michael Saunders each hit home runs in the fourth inning to become the first Canadian teammates in MLB history to have 20 or more home runs in a season.
 The Mariners would avoid the sweep, taking the final game 2–1 in the twelfth inning.
 With the Orioles being swept by the Red Sox on Toronto's off day, the Jays moved into the first wild card position.